Monday, November 11, 2013

 Facts

-In 2009 Kay was hit and injured badly by a car while working on Coronation Street (needing a plate in her shoulder and a reconstructed knee), but she was back on set in the new year.
+In 2009, Kay was hit and injured badly by a car while working on Coronation Street (needing a plate in her shoulder and a reconstructed knee), but she was back on set in 2010.
+In 2016, she wrote a crime novel called The Trial of Marie Montrecourt in aid of Alzheimer's Society.

 Doctor Who credits